Chapter 3 Basic class

 The function save_abund() can be used to save the taxa abundance file to a local place easily.

-All the abundance tables can also be merged into one to save from v0.15.0.
+All the abundance tables can also be merged into one to be saved.
 This type of file format can be opened directly by other software, such as STAMP.

 # tab-delimited, i.e. mpa format